 The central piece, he thinks, depicts an allegorical wheel of fortune.
 Up one side are traces of a figure climbing, and on the other a well-drawn hand suggests a second figure which was originally turning the wheel.
 Flanking the central piece is what remains of a representation of the Virgin and Child.

 Wall painting fragments from Keynsham Abbey

-It is interesting to note that fragments from the wall paintings recovered from the ruined remains of Keynsham Abbey (see photograph below) appear to have been painted in a similar style and with the same or very similar red ochre paint to the wall paintings in Saltford Manor.
+It is interesting to note that fragments from the wall paintings recovered from the ruined remains of Keynsham Abbey (see photograph below) appear to have been painted in a similar style and with the same or very similar red ochre paint to the wall paintings in Saltford Manor House.

 Top: Fragments from Keynsham Abbey (& Abbey door key).